-Working in Excel is great because by default it assumes you are working with numbers and as such does its best to display numbers correctly (neatly aligned).
-However, mostly when moving numbers out of Excel, you may experience that strange occurance of trying to align numbers.
-You spend hours adding and deleting spaces and yet the numbers never seem to align properly.
+Working in MS Excel is great because by default it assumes you are working with numbers and as such does its best to display numbers correctly (neatly aligned).
+However, mostly when moving numbers out of Excel, you may experience that strange occurance of having to try to align numbers.
+You spend hours adding and deleting spaces and yet you cannot align numbers in Excel.

 This has nothing to do with the program you are using, be it Excel, Word or PowerPoint.
 It is actually about the font you use and mixing up letters and numbers!

 So below is how we want to see it.
 Notice that all the cents are exactly below each other, and the tens, hundreds and thousands all line up (note that this is letters and numbers in the same column).